 I do not want to let husbands off the hook from developing intimacy with their wives in all its forms (emotional, spiritual, sexual).
-A lack of intimacy can be dangerous for a marriage as I detailed in my blog, “Pornography Victims in our Pews.”
+A lack of intimacy can be dangerous for marriage as I detailed in my blog, “Pornography Victims in our Pews.”
 Neither spouse should ever stop trying.
 However, my goal here is to help us women recognize that our search for perfection in our spouses blinds us from seeing how truly blessed we might actually be.

 For the Abused Wife